Are free quantum computing and quantum programming courses actually good?

 What's the best free course for an absolute beginner?

-The Xanadu Quantum Codebook and PennyLane Codebook are the most approachable starting points -- fully interactive with no setup required.
+The PennyLane Codebook (formerly the Xanadu Quantum Codebook) is the most approachable starting point -- fully interactive with no setup required.
 IBM's Basics of Quantum Information is the right choice if you want to use IBM hardware from the start.

 Are the university-level courses (MIT, Caltech) too hard for self-study?